 The Imaging CRO will put in place QA procedures to ensure that scans obtained at different times in different centres using different hardware/software combinations are as comparable as possible.
 This will include standardisation of scanning protocols and inter-scanner comparisons using phantoms or human volunteers.
-The Image Acquisition preparatory phase work for Track-HD is being led by Dr Hans Johnson and Dr Stefan Klöppel and IXICO Ltd.
+The Image Acquisition preparatory phase work for Track-HD was led by Dr Hans Johnson, and Dr Stefan Klöppel and IXICO Ltd for Visits 5 and 6, and Professor Xavier Golay for visit 7.